fencl/fox/README.md

 ## Usage

 ### Encoder/Decoder

+Colors are represented by 32 bit integer as 0xAARRGGBB.

 Both encoder and decoder share the same data structure.
 The structure has to be zero initialized except for user-provided callback and a user pointer.